ducanhnguyen/autorec/README.md

 The experiment is performed on 1M dataset.
 I used the same configurations as the original paper: hidden units = 500, use L2-regularization, 90% train, 10% test, activation function = identity, sigmoid.

+The best training loss = 0.7714

+The best validation loss = 1.1685

 <img src="https://github.com/ducanhnguyen/autorec/blob/master/img/iautorec.png" width="550">